meliodas0n/learn/ml/README.md

 ## Generalization, Overfitting and Underfitting
 - In supervised learning, if a model is able to make accurate predictions on the unseen data, we say it is able to generalize from the training set to the test set.
 - We want a model that is able to generalize as accurately as possible.
+- Overfitting occurs when you fit a model too closely to the particularities of the training set aand obtain a model that works well on the training set but is not able to generalize to new data.
+- Choosing a very simple rule and not being able to capture all the aspects and variability in the data is called Underfitting.
+- The more complex we allow our model to be, the btter we will be able to predict on the training data.
+However, if our model becomes too complex, we start focusing too much on each individual data point in our trianing set, and the model will not generalize pwell on new data.
+- The sweet spot between underfitting and overfitting that will yield the best generalization performance is what we want in a mdoel.

+## Relation of Model Complexity to Dataset Size
+- Model complexity and variation of inputs contained in the training dataset are intimately tied together.
+- Larget variety of data points yourr dataset contains, the more complex of a model you can build without underfitting.o
+- Having more data and building appropirately more complex models can often work wonders for supervised learning tasks.

+## Supervised Machine Learning Algorithms
+- Any intuition derived from datasets with few features (also called low-dimensional datasets) might not hold in datasets with many features (also called high dimensional datasets).